In this post, we discuss Graphic Design Statistics 2023

 Although there are few product categories, there are countless design possibilities.
 According to Adobe’s research, 73 percent of businesses invest money in design upgrades to differentiate themselves from the competition.

 In the field of graphic design, there wasn’t much of a gender disparity.
-Data from 2020 indicated that there were 48 percent female graphic designers.
+Data from 2020 indicated that 48 percent of graphic designers were female.
 That’s a 15 percent rise!
-In recent years, the number of women graphic designers has significantly increased.
+In recent years, the number of female graphic designers has significantly increased.

 Graphic designs include everything from posters to packaging to social media posts.
 Because humans perceive images 60,000 times quicker than they do words, promotional materials that are solely text cannot compete with visual content.